dracorp/vimrc-old/README.md

     `git submodule foreach git pull origin master`

+    or

+    `git submodule update --init` when a new module arrives

-8. If you have a problem with a plugin add line to the  problematic submodules in .gitmodules:
+8. If you have a problem with a plugin then add line to the problematic submodules in _.gitmodules_:

     `ignore = dirty`